 The Program Information Notice will indicate whether the Program offered to you includes an automatic sweep of funds in and out of the Program (“Automatic Sweep Feature”).
 If the Program includes the Automatic Sweep Feature, funds will be automatically swept to and from Program Accounts at Receiving Institutions under the Program based on the Sweep Deposit Trigger Amount and Sweep Withdrawal Trigger Amount (as those terms are defined below) as further described in these Customer T&Cs below.
 If the Program does not include the Automatic Sweep Feature, funds may be deposited into, and withdrawal from, Program Accounts at Receiving Institutions under the Program as authorized by you from time to time.
 The Automatic Sweep Feature is not available if you participate in the Program through the DDM-Indirect-Source-Specific-Order Program.

-Your Institution acts as your agent with respect to the Program, including with respect to deposits made to, and withdrawals from, Program Accounts, whether directly or indirectly through Your Institution’s agents, sub-agents and/or third-party service providers, including Sending Institution, Stable, Settlement Bank and Custodian (as those terms are defined below).
+Your Institution acts as your agent with respect to the Program, including with respect to deposits made to, and withdrawals from, Program Accounts, whether directly or indirectly through Your Institution’s agents, sub-agents and/or third-party service providers, including Sending Institution, R&T, Stable, Settlement Bank and Custodian (as those terms are defined below).
 Information about Your Institution is included on the Program Information Notice, including if your deposits while maintained at Your Institution are eligible for deposit insurance coverage.

 Your Institution may engage one or more banks or savings associations that are members of the FDIC, trust departments of an FDIC-insured bank or savings association, federal chartered trust companies, credit unions insured by the National Credit Union Administration (“NCUA”), broker dealers registered with the U.S. Securities and Exchange Commission (“SEC”) (such institution, a ”Brokerage Institution”), or other institution that (i) is a “financial institution” (as defined under the Bank Secrecy Act), (ii) is subject to an anti-money laundering program rule under 31 U.S.C. § 5318(h) of the Bank Secrecy Act and (iii) is supervised by a federal functional regulator (as defined in 31 C.F.R. § 1010.100(r)) (each, a “Sending Institution”) to act as Your Institution’s agent with respect to the Program.
 You hereby authorize the engagement and appointment of Sending Institution as Your Institution’s agent, and thus, your sub-agent.
 The Program Information Notice indicates whether Your Institution engages a Sending Institution.
 For the DDM-Indirect-Source-Specific-Order Program, the Settlement Bank or Custodian also may act as the Sending Institution.